BluBracket/docs.blubracket.com/content/api/ci-cd-scan/index.md

   - src:
 ---

-The CI/CD Scan APIs can be used to integrate BluBracket Scan into Pull Request builds and help prevent risks being committed to a protected branch.
+These APIs can be used to integrate BluBracket scan into a Continuous integration (CI) workflow and help prevent risks being committed to a protected branch.

 ## Start a scan